macserv/ChromeIGStory/README.md

 gulp watch

 ```
 * A /build folder will be generated.
-Visit chrome://extensions/ in your browser, enable Developer mode, and drag the build folder onto the page to install the extension.
+Open "about:debugging" in Firefox, click "Load Temporary Add-on" and select any file in that /build folder.

-* Every time you make a change in the code, the build folder will be regenerated on the fly, but you must go back to chrome://extensions/ and reload the extension to see any changes.
+* Every time you make a change in the code, the build folder will be regenerated on the fly, but you must go back to "about:debugging" and reload the extension to see any changes.

 # License